astronomer/docs/archived_software_docs/version-0.16/secrets-backend.md

 description: Configure a secret backend tool on Astronomer Software to store Airflow Connections and Variables.
 ---

-As of [Airflow 1.10.10](https://airflow.apache.org/docs/1.10.10/howto/use-alternative-secrets-backend.html), users can manage and sync Airflow Connections and Variables from a variety of external secrets backend tools, including [Hashicorp Vault](https://www.vaultproject.io/), [AWS SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), and [GCP Secret Manager](https://cloud.google.com/secret-manager).
+As of [Apache Airflow® 1.10.10](https://airflow.apache.org/docs/1.10.10/howto/use-alternative-secrets-backend.html), users can manage and sync Airflow Connections and Variables from a variety of external secrets backend tools, including [Hashicorp Vault](https://www.vaultproject.io/), [AWS SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), and [GCP Secret Manager](https://cloud.google.com/secret-manager).

 This guide will walk you through how to leverage Airflow's latest feature on Astronomer with specific instructions for the following tools: